 Mistake No. 2: Expecting too much from yourself.

-How can anyone keep an immaculate home, homeschool 6-8 kids under 10 years old with nary a squawk, keep up with friends and an active social life, and get enough sleep?
+How can anyone keep an immaculate home, homeschool 6-8 kids under 10 years old, keep up with friends and an active social life, and get enough sleep?

 Short answer: you can’t!
 You will need to: